thekoushikdurgas/appointmentbackend/docs/analysis/07-apollo-integration-analysis.md

 **Mapping File:**

-- `app/data/insdustryids.csv`
+- ~~`app/data/insdustryids.csv`~~ (REMOVED: File was unused and not referenced in codebase)
-- Format: Tag ID, Industry Name
+- Industry mapping is handled programmatically
-- Loaded on service initialization

 **Utility Function:**